-Electric System and Wiring and
+Electric Systems and

-Licensed Engineer Inspectors
+Professional Engineer Inspectors

-Licensed Engineer Inspectors performing Home, Building, Condo, and Co-op
+Pre-Purchase Home, Building, Condo, and

 Electric service insufficiency is often aggravated by homeowners who add appliances without providing additional circuits.
 If someone adds appliances without upgrading the electric service, hazardous conditions may exist.

-In addition evaluating the electric system and advising you of the hazards, the Engineer provides an expense analysis in the engineering report that helps you plan for the future.
+In addition evaluating the electric system and advising you of the hazards, the Professional Engineer provides an expense analysis in the engineering report that helps you plan for the future.

 Below are terms used in describing home wiring and building wiring:

-Alternating Current (AC): An electric current that reverses direction in a circuit at regular intervals.
+Alternating current (AC): An electric current that reverses direction in a circuit at regular intervals.
 Alternating current, also called AC, is used in almost all homes, buildings, condo units, and co-op units today.

-Aluminum Wiring: Homes, buildings, condo units, and co-op units built between 1965 and 1973 (outside of the City of New York) may have been wired with aluminum wiring, a potential fire hazard.
+Aluminum wiring: Homes, buildings, condo units, and co-op units built between 1965 and 1973 (outside of the City of New York) may have been wired with aluminum wiring, a potential fire hazard.

 Amps: The unit of measure of the flow rate of current.

-Circuit Breaker: A device that shuts of a circuit by mechanical action when too much current is flowing.
+Circuit breaker: A device that shuts of a circuit by mechanical action when too much current is flowing.
 When a high current passes through a circuit breaker a trigger rapidly separates a pair of internal contacts.
 Unlike a fuse which must be replaced after it has blows, a circuit breaker can be reset after it has been tripped.
 Circuit breakers have replaced fuses in modern buildings.

-Circuit Breaker Panel: An electric panel containing circuit breakers.
+Circuit breaker panel: An electric panel containing circuit breakers.